Japanese Network of the Institute of Translation and Interpreting

-The Japanese Network of the Institute of Translation & Interpreting (J-Net) is a professional network of translators and interpreters, a division of the Institute of Translation & Interpreting (ITI) in the United Kingdom.
+The Japanese Network of the Institute of Translation and Interpreting (J-Net) is a professional network of translators and interpreters, a division of the Institute of Translation and Interpreting (ITI) in the United Kingdom.

 Activities

 J-Net was established in 1986, the same year as the ITI.
 J-Net acts as a reference point for translators and interpreters working to and from Japanese to exchange ideas, offer work and get help with language-related problems.
 In the early years the main means of communication was the network Bulletin, printed and distributed to all members and some overseas 'sister organization' subscribers such as the Japan Association of Translators and the Japan Language Division of the American Translators Association.
 Over the years this forum has largely been supplanted by an active online mailing list (up to 400+ messages a month), which also maintains archives going back to 1999.
 The Bulletin is still produced approximately twice a year, primarily as an online publication, and there are also regular CPD and social events such as Shinnenkai, often combined with the annual general meeting.
 J-Net has also hosted the International Japanese-English Translation conference on three occasions: IJET-8 (Sheffield, 1997), IJET-18 (Bath, 2007) and IJET-26 (York, 2015).